 In some instances, your heating and cooling system could require that C-wire.
 And here’s why.

-8 Common Nest Thermostat Issues
+8 Common Nest Thermostat Problems

 - Poor battery life.

-- Thermostat motion sensing won’t operate.
+- Thermostat motion sensing won’t work.

-- Your thermostat sometimes disconnects from Wi-Fi.
+- Your thermostat every now and then disconnects from Wi-Fi.

 - Your system abruptly turns on or off, or won’t shut off.

 - Your system is creating odd noises, such as chattering, stuttering, clicking or thumping.